karakanb/vue-info-card/README.md

 # vue-info-card

-Simple and beautiful card component with trend line and flip effects, for VueJS.
+Simple and beautiful card component with elegant spark line and flip effect, for VueJS.

 ## Demo
 Live demo of the component can be found [here.](https://karakanb.github.io/vue-info-card/)